-- 1. This Schedule was unanimously agreed by the Board and approved as a policy document at its meeting held on 26 September 2024. - 2.
-When the Board approved this Schedule it agreed that no variations of this Schedule or amendments to it can be made except by the majority approval of those trustees present at the Board meeting. - 3.
-As part of its approval the Board requires the Tumuaki/Principal to make available this Schedule to all staff and for a copy to be included in the College Policy Folder (copies of which shall be available to all staff).
-The Board requests that the Tumuaki/Principal arrange for all new staff to be made familiar with this Policy and other policies approved by the Board.
+- 1. This Schedule was unanimously agreed by the Board and approved as a policy document at its meeting held on 29 May 2025. - 2.
+When the Board approved this Schedule it agreed that no variations of this Schedule or amendments to it can be made except by the majority approval of those trustees present at the Board meeting.